Bernice King: Call to ministry

 King has said that the death of her grandmother and uncle caused her to have anger issues since she was 16 years old.
 At that age, she saw Montgomery to Memphis, a documentary film on her father's life from the time of the Montgomery bus boycott of 1955 to his assassination in 1968, and "went through almost two hours of crying" and questioning.
 She had seen the film many times growing up, but the particular viewing "triggered an emotional explosion that later would thrust her into the arms of a loving God."
 King reflected: "When I saw the funeral scene, I just broke down.
 I ran out of the cabin into the woods, and for nearly 2-1/2 hours, I just cried."
 She credited the viewing with influencing her to become a minister like her father, who served as a minister at Ebenezer Baptist Church.

 She was with her church youth group in Georgia mountains.
+The group's youth pastor Timothy McDonald brought the tape of the documentary and comforted her when she started crying.
+According to McDonald, he explained to her that it was good that she let out how she felt and called coming to terms with her father's death "a stepping stone upon which you will build the rest of your life".
 King aspired to become the first female President of the United States at the time of seeing the documentary.
-Timothy McDonald brought the tape of the documentary and comforted her when she started crying.
-According to McDonald, he explained to her that it was good that she let out how she felt and called coming to terms with her father's death "a stepping stone upon which you will build the rest of your life".
-King attended Douglass High School in Atlanta.
+She attended Douglass High School in Atlanta.
 Her brother Dexter Scott King attended the school as well and graduated when she was a sophomore.
 At 17, she was invited to speak at the United Nations in the absence of her mother.
 According to King, she also received a call to ministry that year.